LeonardoBeluzi/url-shortener/README.md

 - DATABASE_URL -> should be filled with the database Url

 - JWT_SECRET -> should be filled with jwt secret

+The "local" configuration is using SQLite, so you only have to provide the DATABASE_NAME The "test" configuration uses SQLite in memory, so it is not necessary to provide any DATABASE variable The "development" configuration uses PostgreSQL with a combination of DATABASE_HOST, DATABASE_PORT, DATABASE_USERNAME, DATABASE_PASSWORD and DATABASE_NAME
+The "production" configuration uses PostgreSQL with DATABASE_URL and SSL
 ```

 - Run the project with